CAMeL-Lab/camel_tools/docs/source/api/morphology/database.rst

 .. [#fn1] **calima-msa-r13** is a modified version of the `almor-msa-r13.db`
    database that ships with
    `MADAMIRA <http://innovation.columbia.edu/technologies/cu14012_arabic-language-disambiguation-for-natural-language-processing-applications>`_.
-   The `calima-msa-r13.db` database is distributed under the `GNU General Public License version 2 <https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html#SEC1>`_.
+   The `calima-msa-r13` database is distributed under the `GNU General Public License version 2 <https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html#SEC1>`_.

 .. [#fn2] **calima-egy-r13** is a modified version of the `almor-cra07.db`
    database that ships with
    `MADAMIRA <http://innovation.columbia.edu/technologies/cu14012_arabic-language-disambiguation-for-natural-language-processing-applications>`_.
-   The `calima-egy-r13.db` database is distributed under the `GNU General Public License version 2 <https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html#SEC1>`_.
+   The `calima-egy-r13` database is distributed under the `GNU General Public License version 2 <https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html#SEC1>`_.

+.. [#fn3] **calima-glf-01** database is distributed under the
+   `the Creative Commons Attribution 4.0 International License <http://creativecommons.org/licenses/by/4.0/>`_.